pirichain/psce-cli/README.md

 # Examples
 psce a generate                                 # Auto-saves as temp-1699123456 psce a generate --name wallet1                  # Saves as wallet1
-psce a import --name imported-wallet            # Import from mnemonic (will prompt securely) psce a import --mnemonic "word1 word2 ... word24" --name my-wallet  # Import with mnemonic psce a validate TZ123abc...                     # Check if address is valid psce a rename temp-1699123456 mainwallet        # Rename temp to permanent name psce a set mainwallet psce a current
+psce a generate --json                          # Output in JSON format psce a import --name imported-wallet            # Import from mnemonic (will prompt securely) psce a import --mnemonic "word1 word2 ... word24" --name my-wallet  # Import with mnemonic psce a validate TZ123abc...                     # Check if address is valid psce a list                                     # Show addresses in table format psce a list --json                              # Show addresses in JSON format psce a rename temp-1699123456 mainwallet        # Rename temp to permanent name psce a set mainwallet psce a current